godspeedsystems/gs-documentation/docs/microservices-framework/databases/SQLServer.md

 ```
 * This command will generate the crud apis based on the sample prisma schema provided at ./src/datasources/mysql.prisma

-* Now you can view the event and workflows according to the defined prisma schema
+* Now you can view the event and functions according to the defined prisma schema